 This is also the double standard at work in foreign relations.

-Damned if he does, damned if he doesn't, frankly, anything Trump does, the Democrats are for the opposite.
+It's part of this, damned if he does, damned if he doesn't, frankly, anything Trump does, the Democrats are for the opposite.

 But look at it.

-Now, if President Trump says on the one hand, he'd like to make peace with those, or see if it's possible to make peace through strength with our enemies, North Korea, China, Russia, then that's a horrible thing to do, according to Democrats.
+Now, if President Trump says, on the one hand, he'd like to make peace with those, or see if it's possible to make peace through strength with our enemies, North Korea, China, Russia, then that's a horrible thing to do, according to Democrats.

 We shouldn't even be speaking to them.